Research / Teaching Area

-Kirk was most recently the CBC Ombudsman, responsible for dealing with public complaints and evaluating the compliance of CBC’s news and information programming on radio, television and online with journalistic standards and practices.
-He worked for the Ombudsman’s Office from 2010 to 2013.
+From 2010 to 2013, Kirk was the CBC Ombudsman, responsible for dealing with public complaints and evaluating the compliance of CBC’s news and information programming on radio, television and online with journalistic standards and practices.
+He later became Executive Director of the worldwide Organization of News Ombudsmen.

-Among other executive positions, he has been Senior Vice President, News, for the CTV Television Network, the largest private broadcaster in Canada, where he was responsible for all its news programming, including the CTV National News with Lloyd Robertson, CTV National News with Sandie Rinaldo, the morning programCanada AM, the all-news CTV NewsNet network, the award-winning W-FIVE documentary program, the CTVNews.com online site, the launch of the youth-oriented 21C documentary program, and the flagship CFTO-TV Toronto news operations.
+As Senior Vice President, News, for the CTV Television Network, the largest private broadcaster in Canada, he was responsible for all its news programming, including the CTV National News with Lloyd Robertson, CTV National News with Sandie Rinaldo, the morning program Canada AM, the all-news CTV NewsNet (now CTV News Channel) network, the award-winning W-FIVE documentary program, the CTVNews.com online site, the launch of the youth-oriented 21C documentary program, and the flagship CFTO-TV Toronto news operations.
 During his time there, CTV won its first-ever Award of Excellence from the Canadian Journalism Foundation and several Gemini and Canadian Association of Broadcasters awards for programming.
 He launched and oversaw the network’s first Diversity Initiative and was Chairman of the Canadian Association of Broadcasters task force on cultural diversity.

 Before that, he was Associate Publisher and Editor-in-Chief of The Hamilton Spectator.
-He helped launch theNational Post newspaper as its founding Executive Editor.
-He led the Southam News agency as its Editor-in-Chief and General Manager.
+He helped launch the National Post newspaper as its founding Executive Editor.
+He led Southam News as its Editor-in-Chief and General Manager.
 In each of these positions, he launched or expanded their online operations.